“Yes … uh huh. That’s right, eight o’clock. Oh, I’m so glad! How fun! I’ll meet you in the lobby. Alright … yes. Bye now.”

 “I don’t know … bewitched me.”

-“When is Richard home, Alex?”
+“When is Richard home, Alexa?”

 “When will Richard be home and will he be upset to see me if my face is between your legs when he walks in?”

-Alex blinked at Emma, stunned.
+Alexa blinked at Emma, stunned.
 She smiled.

 The driver cleared his throat discreetly, standing at the open door of the car.
-Alex slid in across the seat and Emma followed, the space between them rapidly disappearing.
+Alexa slid in across the seat and Emma followed, the space between them rapidly disappearing.
 The driver shook his head and smiled, trying to ignore the soft moans and whispers from the back seat, trying to ignore the undulating bodies in the rear view mirror.
 Instead, he settled into his seat and drove the long way home, buying them time for their own personal symphony to play out.